 There was no way that Hannah Horvath could stay in New York forever.
-The city itself is essentially toxic to her friendships, to herself, and to her life.
-This episode serves at the leaving New York essay that we always knew she’d write.
+The city itself is essentially toxic to her friendships, to herself and to her life and this episode serves at the leaving New York essay that we always knew she’d write.
 Thankfully, we don’t have to read it.
 We can just watch it instead.

 First, she talks it through with Tad, who is in total support.
-She can’t get in touch with any of the friends she’d like to talk to, however.
+She can’t get in touch with any of the friends that she’d like to talk to, however.
 Marnie’s not picking up the phone and Shoshanna’s number is disconnected.
 Part of the confusion she feels about leaving New York is that she hasn’t made her “mark” on the city yet.
-While I understand the impulse to carve your name into an indelible chunk of the city because it’s a big, scary thing, it’s just a city.
-It’s like any other place where millions of other people live, work, and die every single day.
-Making a mark on the city or feeling the need to do so is narcissistic, but that’s the core of this entire final season — everyone on this show is a narcissist and they are coming to terms with that, slowly but surely.
+While I understand the impulse to carve your name into an indelible chunk of the city when you move there because it’s a big, scary thing, it’s just a city.
+It’s like any other place where millions of other people live, work and die, every single day.
+Making a mark on the city or feeling the need to do so is narcissistic, but that’s the core of this entire final season — everyone on this show is a narcissist and they are coming to terms with that slowly but surely.

 We close with Hannah accepting the job, packing up her apartment and moving into a beautiful space, sun-splashed and full of decorative mantels and books and plants.
 She left New York.
 She’s teaching at a college.
 Now she’s got to have this baby, and we must put this show to rest.